 Section 6000.10 Definitions

-In addition to those definitions found in Section 2-2 of the Carnival and Amusement Rides Safety Act [430 ILCS 85/2-2], the following definitions shall apply for the purposes of this Part:
+In addition to those definitions found in Section 2-2 of the Amusement Ride and Attraction Safety Act, the following definitions shall apply for the purposes of this Part:

-"Act" means the Carnival and Amusement Rides Safety Act [430 ILCS 85].
+"Act" means the Amusement Ride and Attraction Safety Act [430 ILCS 85].

 "ACCT" means the abbreviation for the Association for Challenge Course Technology, P.O.
-Box 47, Deerfield IL 60015.
+Box 19797, Boulder CO 80308.

 "Administrative Hearing Fee" means a fee assessed by the Department upon an operator when the Department issues a notice for an administrative hearing to suspend the Permit to Operate and/or collect past due fees.

+"AIMS" means Amusement Industry Manufacturers and Suppliers International, P.O.
+Box 5178, Jacksonville FL 32247.

 "All-Terrain Vehicle" or "ATV" means any vehicle designed and manufactured for off-road use.